DFE-Digital/teacher-success/app/views/content/prepare-for-training/what-to-expect-from-your-school-based-mentor.md

 Many trainees experience support from the wider school team, not just their mentors.

 You’ll likely observe a few different teachers throughout the school and may have a few of them observing you.

+<%= render Cards::QuoteComponent.new(
+    text: "Ask for help a lot!
+Whether it is asking for resources, for advice on planning or behaviour management – they will understand.",
+    attribution: "Modern foreign langauges (MFL) trainee from 2024/25",
+    classes: "govuk-!-margin-bottom-5"
+) %>